 The sick note can usually be issued no earlier than the date of your appointment with the health professional.
 If you do not get an appointment on the same day, the day you spoke to the health professional on the phone can be accepted as the start of the sick leave.
 This assumes that the phone call is followed by an appointment a few days after the phone call.

-Please note that there are different kinds of sick leave depending on your situation.
+Please note that there are different kinds of sick note depending on your situation.

 If you have several jobs

 If you are on sick leave from several jobs you must have a sick note for each of them.
 The sickness benefit basis is calculated on the basis of your total income.